DeClercqJan/TheSubs/README.md

 This is the upgraded version of the website of the Belgian band The Subs.

-It is designed by.
+It is designed by:

-    1. Jeroen
+    1. Jeroen: Git God/ Albums Page
-    2. Tibo
+    2. Tibo: Main Page/ Readme
-    3. Jan
+    3. Jan: Past Events Page
-    4. Shadia
+    4. Shadia: About Us/ Contact Us

 ## Contents